nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_FOR.md

 # For The Love Of Loops - Muscle Memory Exercise

 ## Prerequisite
-Students should have Very Large Array[SP_MM_ARRAYS.md] completed before attempting this muscle memory exercise.
+Students should have [Very Large Array](SP_MM_ARRAYS.md) completed before attempting this muscle memory exercise.

 ## Setup